Key Points

 A null hypothesis is a prediction that there is no statistical relationship between two variables or two sets of data.
-Essentially, a null hypothesis makes the assumption that any measured differences are the result of randomness and that the two possibilities are the same until proven otherwise.
+Essentially, a null hypothesis assumes that any measured differences are the result of randomness and that the two possibilities are the same until proven otherwise.

 The Benefits of a Null Hypothesis

 A null hypothesis is commonly used in research to determine whether there is a real relationship between two measured phenomena.
-It offers the ability to distinguish between results that are the result of random chance or if there is a legitimate statistical relationship.
+To this end, it offers the ability to distinguish between results that are the result of random chance or if there is a legitimate statistical relationship.

 How to Create a Null Hypothesis